Contributing to the Proceedings

 The Proceedings is published as part of the charitable activities of the DNHAS.
 However, publication creates a significant cost for DNHAS.
 Consequently, whilst we are happy to carry submissions from academic, independent and commercial contributors, we make a charge for publication of all full articles which have resulted from work undertaken as part of a commercial project.
 We would also ask academic contributors to consider inclusion of costs of publication as part of their original funding applications, in order to make a contribution to our costs.

 Where charges are made, this is done on a page basis.
 Our current rate is £45 per page, plus VAT.
 We are able to include a certain number of colour pages, but additional colour may attract a charge.
-This charge may also be requested of independent contributors where a great deal of colour is required.
+This charge may also be requested of independent contributors where a great deal of colour is required, or where excessive changes are made at a late stage in publication.
 Invoices will be issued on publication.